 Address: Unterer Augarten, 1020 Vienna

-Vienna Flak Tower Pair At Arenbergpark
+Flak Tower Vienna Pair At Arenbergpark

-Flak tower in Vienna's ArenbergparkBuilt in December 1942, the flak towers in Arenbergpark in the third district were the first to be built.
-At a height of 42 meters they don’t have any windows.
+Built in December 1942, the flak towers in Arenbergpark in the third district were the first to be built.
+At a height of 42 meters they don't have any windows.
 The gun turret offered bunker rooms on three levels for the residents, and a hospital.
 Two elevators transported guns and ammunition from the basement to the rooftop.
 In 2019, anonymous activists re-wrote the famous lettering „Smashed to Pieces (in the still of the night)“ by US artist Lawrence Weiner at the outer wall of the tower.
 Before, the word sculpture against fascism had decorated the wall of the flak tower of Haus des Meeres.
-Because of extensive reconstruction work the lettering had been removed.
+The lettering been removed because of extensive reconstruction work.

 Today, the Museum of Applied Arts / Contemporary Art uses the turret as an art depot.